 Many short hairstyles like crew cuts and faux-hawks are very popular with men thanks to how sleek and easy to maintain they are.
 But it can be frustrating when it won’t play ball at first.
 So, how do you stop your hair from standing up when cut short?

 You can use stiff-hold products, tools, accessories, or treatments such as down perms to stop short hair from standing up when cut short.
 A different short hairstyle may also be worth considering.

-Keep reading to learn everything you need to know about taming those stubborn hairs in the most effective way possible.
+Keep reading to learn everything you need to know about taming those stubborn hairs.

-Growing your hair out so that it lays flat may be the easiest solution, but it is not for everyone; some men just love it short.
+Growing your hair out so it lays flat may be the easiest solution, but it is not for everyone; some men love it short.
 Consider these five strategies: